 Looking at the pictures of the Sound Application you will notice a set of three duplexes at either end of the unit.
 One is labeled Analogue and the other Digital.
 I had an experience that underlines the importance of how these differ.
-Physically, the difference is 1-½ inches of wire from the main filter board to the digital outlets versus 8 inches to the analogue outlets.
+Physically, the difference is 1-½ inches of wire from the main filter to the digital outlets versus 8 inches to the analogue outlets.
 The concern is radiation of digital noise.
-The digital outlets have very short leads from the circuit board that reduces digital noise getting into the analogue outlets.
+The digital outlets have very short leads from the circuit that is soldered directly to the 1/8” type 101 OFE buss bars that reduces digital noise getting into the analogue outlets.
 It may seem extreme, but sonically not at all – it is clearly audible, which was the result of a fortuitous mistake on my part.
 I misunderstood what Jim Weil told me on my unmarked unit and installed the analogue device power cords into the digital duplexes and visa versa.
 On making it right, I was rewarded with much improved performance in all of the finer attributes of this AC filter.
 This is just another of all the careful consideration of all factors contributing to pure AC with the Sound Application.

 I still remember when I first got this generation of Sound Application filter up and running my entire system.
 This was after several weeks of breakin at the manufacturer.
 The sound stage was more encompassing although somewhat less wide than had been the case with my previous AC isolation.
 While it was satisfying, I knew that with time there would be much improvement.
 Another major improvement was using the Hubble HBL5362 wall outlet (apparently a stock outlet but with limited availability) provided by Sound Application with every unit and used for all the outlets in the filter box.
 I had been too impatient to put it in earlier, but it made a dramatic further gain in clarity and sound stage precision.
 Frankly, this greatly validated my respect for Jim Weil’s total commitment to greatest conductivity, to avoiding plated conductors, and to getting the purist AC possible.